MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 |Manage volunteers| `com.microsoft.teams.template.ManageVolunteers` |Channels: <ul><li>General<li>Announcements</li><li>Reporting</li><li>Volunteer Management</li><li>Engagement Opportunities</li><li>Volunteer Onboarding</li></ul> Apps: <ul><li>Website</li><li>YouTube</li><li>Power BI</li><li>Power Apps</li><li>Tasks</li><li>SharePoint</li><li>OneNote</li></ul>|
 ||||

 &sup1;This is a Microsoft 365 connected template.
-When users create a team using this team template, the connected SharePoint template is automatically applied to the SharePoint site that’s created.
-SharePoint resources that are part of the template, such as lists and pages, are added as tabs to the General channel in the team.
+When users create a team using this template, the SharePoint template is automatically applied to the SharePoint site that's created, along with SharePoint components that are part of the template.
+Pages, lists, and Power Platform integrations are added and pinned as tabs to the General channel in the team.
+Users can edit these pages and lists from within Teams.
 To learn more about how Teams and SharePoint work together, see [Overview of Teams and SharePoint integration](/sharepoint/teams-connected-sites).

 ### Team templates by category and industry